Enrico Fermi: Legacy

 Fermi received numerous awards in recognition of his achievements, including the Matteucci Medal in 1926, the Nobel Prize for Physics in 1938, the Hughes Medal in 1942, the Franklin Medal in 1947, and the Rumford Prize in 1953.
 He was awarded the Medal for Merit in 1946 for his contribution to the Manhattan Project.
-Fermi was elected a Foreign Member of the Royal Society (FRS) in 1950.
+Fermi was elected member of the American Philosophical Society in 1939 and a Foreign Member of the Royal Society (FRS) in 1950.
 The Basilica of Santa Croce, Florence, known as the Temple of Italian Glories for its many graves of artists, scientists and prominent figures in Italian history, has a plaque commemorating Fermi.
 In 1999, Time named Fermi on its list of the top 100 persons of the twentieth century.
 Fermi was widely regarded as an unusual case of a 20th-century physicist who excelled both theoretically and experimentally.
+Radiochemist and nuclear physicist Emilio Segrè called Fermi "the last universal physicist in the tradition of great men of the 19th century" and stated that he "was the last person who knew all of physics of his day".
 Chemist and novelist C. P. Snow wrote, "if Fermi had been born a few years earlier, one could well imagine him discovering Rutherford's atomic nucleus, and then developing Bohr's theory of the hydrogen atom.
 If this sounds like hyperbole, anything about Fermi is likely to sound like hyperbole".

 Fermi was known as an inspiring teacher and was noted for his attention to detail, simplicity, and careful preparation of his lectures.
 Later, his lecture notes were transcribed into books.
-His papers and notebooks are today in the University of Chicago.
+His papers and notebooks are today at the University of Chicago.
 Victor Weisskopf noted how Fermi "always managed to find the simplest and most direct approach, with the minimum of complication and sophistication."
 He disliked complicated theories, and while he had great mathematical ability, he would never use it when the job could be done much more simply.
 He was famous for getting quick and accurate answers to problems that would stump other people.
 Later on, his method of getting approximate and quick answers through back-of-the-envelope calculations became informally known as the "Fermi method", and is widely taught.

 Fermi was fond of pointing out that when Alessandro Volta was working in his laboratory, Volta had no idea where the study of electricity would lead.
 Fermi is generally remembered for his work on nuclear power and nuclear weapons, especially the creation of the first nuclear reactor, and the development of the first atomic and hydrogen bombs.
 His scientific work has stood the test of time.
 This includes his theory of beta decay, his work with non-linear systems, his discovery of the effects of slow neutrons, his study of pion-nucleon collisions, and his Fermi–Dirac statistics.
 His speculation that a pion was not a fundamental particle pointed the way towards the study of quarks and leptons.